Pāli Canon Is Self-Contained but Requires Detailed Explanation

 • Most Sinhala commentaries were burned in the Anuradhapura era; see “Incorrect Theravada Interpretations – Historical Timeline.“

-• Fortunately, three original commentaries written by the main disciples of the Buddha (Ven.
+• Fortunately, three original commentaries written by the foremost disciples of the Buddha (Ven.
 Sariputta, Ven.
 Kaccayaṃa, etc.) during the time of the Buddha had been included in the Pāli Canon (in the Khuddhaka Nikāya) and thus survived.
 The current revival of pure Dhamma by Waharaka Thero and a few other Theros in Sri Lanka is partially due to their perusal of these three documents (PatisambhidamaggaPetakopadesa, and Nettippakarana).

 • Once the deeper meanings stay hidden for a long time, only a few with the Patisambhidā Ñāna can understand AND explain even those three commentaries.
-Certain jāti Sotapannas are born with that the Patisambhidā Ñāna from time to time.
+Certain jāti Sotapannas are born with the Patisambhidā Ñāna from time to time.
 Waharaka Thero was one of them.
 From the time of Buddhaghosa, the deeper meanings had been hidden until Waharaka Thero unearthed them in recent years.

 Tipiṭaka Transmitted With Mundane Meanings During “Dark Periods”

 8. Therefore, there are “dark periods” when bhikkhus with the Patisambhidā Ñāna are not born for long periods.
-During such times, people use conventional interpretations.
-And that served the purpose of keeping the suttā intact, especially before written texts became common.
+During such periods, people rely on conventional interpretations.
+This served to preserve the suttās, especially before written texts became common.
 Even though people understood only the mundane versions, the text was faithfully transmitted.

-• Other examples are the translation of the keywords of anicca and anatta as impermanence and “no-self.”
+• Other examples are the translation of the keywords anicca and anatta as impermanence and “no-self.”
 Even though those two meanings are embedded in the correct meanings, the deeper meanings are broader.
-No English word has the same meaning as anicca (or anatta.)
+No English word has the same meaning as anicca (or anatta).
 Even the word “dukkha” DOES NOT refer to just the suffering one feels.
 Instead, Dukkha Sacca (Noble Truth on Suffering) is about the CAUSES of FUTURE suffering.

 • The true meanings of those words will EMERGE as we systematically go through the upcoming posts.